| |

 perfect for these plants.

-sun and evening temperatures in the 40-55 degree range you'll
+sun and cool evening temperatures (40-50 degrees) you'll

 get good looking plants but they